 By Expanding Tilde In Path

 YES, the array is written to an auxiliary file, and then the auxiliary file is renamed to

 path, if it exists at all, won’t be corrupted even if the system should crash during writing.

 YES if the file is written successfully, otherwise

 If the array’s contents are all property list objects (

 NSDictionary objects), the file written by this method can be used to initialize a new array with the class method

 array or the instance method

-init(contents.
+init.
 This method recursively validates that all the contained objects are property list objects before writing out the file, and returns

-false if all the objects are not property list objects, since the resultant file would not be a valid property list.
+NO if all the objects are not property list objects, since the resultant file would not be a valid property list.